Citizenship Amendment Act protests

-The Citizenship Amendment Act (Bill) protests, also known as the CAA Protest, CAB Protest or CAA and NRC protests, occurred after the Citizenship Amendment Act (CAA) was enacted by the Government of India on 12 December 2019.
+Protests occurred after the Citizenship Amendment Act (CAA) was enacted by the Government of India on 12 December 2019.
 The move sparked widespread national and overseas ongoing protests against the act and its associated proposals of the National Register of Citizens (NRC).
 The protests first began in Assam and spread swiftly to other states such as Delhi, Meghalaya, Arunachal Pradesh, and Tripura on 4 December 2019.
 Protests broke out rapidly across the country, although the concerns of the protesters in various regions varied.

 The CAA amends the Indian citizenship act to provide accelerated pathway for citizenship for asylum seeking migrants who are Hindu, Sikh, Jain, Parsi, Buddhist, and Christian from Afghanistan, Bangladesh and Pakistan, and who entered India before 2014, following the religious persecutions.
 The bill reduced the time taken for naturalization for this category from twelve years to six years.
 The bill does not mention Muslims and other communities who fled from the same or other neighbouring countries.
 Refugees from Sri Lankan Tamils in India, Rohingyas from Myanmar, and Tibetan refugees are also not mentioned in the bill.
 The proposed National Register of Citizens (NRC) will be an official record of all legal citizens of India.
 Individuals would need to provide a prescribed set of documents before a specified cutoff date to be included in it.

 The amendment has been widely criticised as discriminating on the basis of religion, particularity for excluding Muslims.
 Protestors against the amendment demand that it be scrapped and that the nationwide NRC not be implemented.
 The bill has raised concerns among the Indian Muslim community.
 They are also concerned that all citizens will be affected by the bureaucratic exercise of the NRC where they will have to prove their citizenship for inclusion in the registry.
 The protesters have raised voices against authoritarianism and the police crackdown in universities to suppress protests.